The Attacks of 26/11

 The Attacks of 26/11 is a 2013 Indian Hindi-language action thriller film directed by Ram Gopal Varma, based on the book Kasab: The Face of 26/11 by Rommel Rodrigues about Ajmal Kasab, then sole surviving perpetrator of the 2008 Mumbai attacks.
-The film stars Sanjeev Jaiswal in his film debut, playing the role of terrorist Ajmal Kasab, and Nana Patekar as Rakesh Maria, then Joint Commissioner of Police.
+The film stars Nana Patekar as Rakesh Maria, then Joint Commissioner of Police and Sanjeev Jaiswal in his film debut, playing the role of terrorist Ajmal Kasab.